inab/oeb_general_docs/how_to/2_participe_events.md

 Evaluate your tool
 ------------------

-Publish your Data to OpenEBench
+Publish your data to OpenEBench
 -------------------------------

-Publish your Data to EUDAT
+Publish your data to EUDAT
 --------------------------